xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ## Postfix

 A lot of the Postfix configuration is identical to the Mail Relay setup, see article link above.
-What follows is an quick overview of some Postfix configurations specific for the mail server.
+What follows is a quick overview of some Postfix configurations specific for the mail server.

 The Ansible role will set up all this but it's good to understand what it does and why.